-PRESIDENT, CHIEF EXECUTIVE OFFICER AND A DIRECTOR OF ZERO CORPORATION, AN INTERNATIONAL MANUFACTURER PRIMARILY OF ENCLOSURES AND COOLING EQUIPMENT FOR THE ELECTRONICS MARKET.
+PRESIDENT, CHIEF EXECUTIVE OFFICER AND A DIRECTOR OF ZERO CORPORATION, AN INTERNATIONAL MANUFACTURER OF ENCLOSURES AND COOLING EQUIPMENT FOR THE ELECTRONICS MARKET, AND OF AIR CARGO AND AIR FREIGHT ENCLOSURES.

-Mr. Godbold, 58, has been a director of the Gas Company since 1993 and of Pacific Enterprises since 1990.
-He is also a director of Santa Fe Pacific Pipelines, Inc., the California State Chamber of Commerce (past chairman) and The Employer's Group (past chairman).
-He is a member of the Board of Trustees of The Wellness Community, a member of the Council on California Competitiveness and a past President of the Board of Trustees of Marlborough School.
+Mr. Godbold, 58, is a director of Santa Fe Pacific Pipelines, Inc.; the California State Chamber of Commerce (past chairman); The Employer's Group (past chairman); a member of the Board of Trustees of the 4A's Foundation and the Wellness Community; and a member of the Council on California Competitiveness.
+He is a past President of the Board of Trustees of Marlborough School.

-Committees: Audit, Compensation,
+Committees: Audit, Compensation, and Executive

-and Executive